PMaheshRao/100-Cpp-Programming-Que-and-Sol/README.md

 # CPP-Basic-Que-and-Sol
 ## PROJECT TITLE :   ***100 Basic c++ Questions and Solution.***
 <br />
-hello there, this project contain some of the most asked important question and their solution .
+**Description** : hello there, this project contain some of the most asked important question and their solution .
 If you find any mistake or better soltuion then please commit your soltion with comments at the end of my program.
 Please don't overwrite the previous soltuoin.
 <br /> my mail id : maheshrao2002@gmail.com
 <br />
 <br />